balmoral/robe/README.md

 - performing server-side tasks
 - minimum of server configuration

-in under 100 lines of easy-to-read Ruby code.
+in under 100 lines of easy-to-read Ruby.

-And only 4 lines of embedded HTML.

 #### on the client